terraform-aviatrix-modules/terraform-aviatrix-aws-spoke/README.md

 transit_gw_route_tables | [] | A list of route tables to propagate routes to for transit_gw attachment.
 transit_gw_egress_route_tables | [] | A list of route tables to propagate routes to for transit_gw_egress attachment.
 inspection | false | Set to true to enable east/west Firenet inspection.
-Only valid when transit_gw is East/West transit Firenet
+Only valid when transit_gw is East/West transit Firenet gov | false | Set to true when deploying this module in AWS GOV

 ### Outputs
 This module will return the following outputs: